xraypy/xraylarch/doc/installation.rst

 There will not be any difference in the resulting code or packages when using these different methods.
 Each of these will result in a Python environment from which you can either use Larch and its GUI applications, or develop code with Larch.
-We recommend using the Binary installer on Windws, and the installation scripts on macOS or Linux, unless you know that  you want to install into an existing Python environment.
+We recommend using the Binary installer on Windows, and the installation scripts on macOS or Linux, unless you know that  you want to install into an existing Python environment.